nirmal-dhanaraj/my-website/_pages/about.md

 Nirmal is proficient in CyberArk PAM, Azure & Sailpoint Identity & Access Management and implemented Identity & security solution for various organizations across the world.

+Nirmal is also a CyberArk Guardian and one of the leading contributors in CyberArk Technical forum.

 Contact me on [LinkedIn](https://linkedin.com/in/nirmalkumar-dhanaraj-5b478716){:target="_blank"}  to discuss opportunities.